Walter DeVries

-Walter de Vries (November 13, 1929 – November 27, 2019) was a political consultant, author, and founder of the North Carolina Institute of Political Leadership.
+Walter Dale de Vries (November 13, 1929 – November 27, 2019) was an American political consultant, author, and founder of the North Carolina Institute of Political Leadership.

 James M. Perry, the chief political correspondent for The Wall Street Journal, said this about his book The Ticket-Splitter (1972): "DeVries and Tarrance, scholars who have worked in the political hedge-rows, have brilliantly destroyed generations of conventional wisdom about how America votes and why they vote as they do.
 The Ticket-Splitter has opened new vistas in political research techniques and election strategies."

 Writing in 1972, Andrew M. Greeley remarked that "Walter DeVries and Lance Tarrance Jr. have apparently pinpointed a change which exists in the real world apart from the 'Op-Ed' page of the New York Times.
 If party identification has not changed much, 'ticket-splitting' has.
 In 1944 there were 41 Congressional districts that voted for one party for the Presidency and another for the House of Representatives.
 In 1956 there were 130 such districts; in 1964, 145...
 From 1914 to 1962 there was only one year when there were more than six states which elected a Senator from one party and a Governor from another...
 Since 1962 the average number of 'incongruences' has been eleven per year..."

 Significantly, "DeVries and Tarrance ... point out that the 'ticket-splitter' is not the 'independent' described by Angus Campbell and his colleagues from the Survey Research Center – a voter without conviction or commitment.
 Rather, the 'ticket-splitter' is both more concerned and better informed than the straight-party voter.
 He is more likely to be young, professional, college-educated, and to have an income of over $10,000.
 He is part of America's post-World War II, college-educated, professional class."